fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

   - The `footer` is optional and can be used to reference issue tracker IDs or include breaking change notices.

-  - A more detailed documentation about `Conventional Commits` could be found [here](https://www.conventionalcommits.org/en/v1.0.0/).
+  - More detailed documentation about `Conventional Commits` can be found [here](https://www.conventionalcommits.org/en/v1.0.0/).

   - **Important:** If the commit message does not comply with this ruleset, the commit is terminated.

 - **Contents check**

   - **Formatting using `prettier`** - Upon committing, a file formatting check is performed using `prettier`.
-If formatting error are found, `prettier` tries to resolve them.
+If formatting errors are found, `prettier` tries to resolve them.
 In case any errors cannot be resolved, the commit process is stopped.

   - **Linting using `eslint`** - All `.ts` and `.tsx` files are linted using `eslint` on commit.
 If the linting process finds errors, `eslint` tries to fix them and if it fails to do so - the commit is terminated.

   - **Prisma formatting** - Whenever committing, the `prisma/scheme.prisma` schema file is checked and formatted.

-  - **Terraform formatting** - If the `terraform` command is available on the current machine, `.tf` files in the `terraform/` directory are check and formatted.
+  - **Terraform formatting** - If the `terraform` command is available on the current machine, `.tf` files in the `terraform/` directory are checked and formatted.

 ---